Subscribe: Apple Podcasts | Google Podcasts | Stitcher | RSS

 To this day, I still study.
 To develop as a mnemonist, a journalist of memory and a lifelong devotee to teaching the art of memory, I consume all the wisdom about memory improvement I can.

-Because there is a solution to forgetfulness and if you apply yourself …
+Because as Tony Buzan always made clear, there is a solution to forgetfulness.
+And if you apply yourself …

 You Never Have To Forget Information That Matters Ever Again!